yeputons/meteor-smart-publish/README.md

 1. Not enough tests yet.
 2. Because I use links counter for tracking dependencies, circular dependencies may preserve some elements from deletion.
 Say, if you publish A, B depends on A, and B and C depends on each other, removal of A won't remove B and C from the resulting set as they still have some incoming dependencies.
+3. `smart-publish` tracks fields on document-level only.
+I.e. if you track `profile.avatar` property, the whole `profile` is tracked instead, which, unfortunately, is not the best option for performance.

 Running tests
 =============